kaizendorks/kaizendorks.github.io/_pages/projects.md

 classes: wide
 ---

-These are the projects we have worked on so far:
+This page lists all the projects we have worked on so far